 In states that use the license point system for driver records, also called the demerit points system, a speeding ticket can result in a mark-up on a driver’s history and no more clean driving record.
-The good news is that speeding is a totally avoidable traffic violation.
+The good news is that speeding is an avoidable traffic violation.
 However, if you are a lead-footed driver, there are ways that you can get speeding tickets off your driving record.

 How Does a Speeding Ticket Affect Your Driving Record?